e2b-dev/awesome-ai-agents/README.md

 ## [Lindy](https://www.lindy.ai/)
-An AI assistant that can help with daily tasks, e.g., calendar management, email drafting, and contract sending
+AI assistant that can help with daily tasks

 <details>